 “Please follow me”

-It could be considered the Japanese version of English’s “Flex on someone” slang.
+It could be considered the Japanese version of the English slang “flex on someone.
 It is used when showing off to someone.

 (Konkai no tesuto, manten totta yo!
 B-sanha? wara)